books

 -Concatenating

 Concatenating means to combine two strings together.
-This simple example joins the first and second string of words supplied to become a compound word. ...
+This simple example joins the first and second string of words supplied to become a compound word.
+Example ...

 -Renaming